DustVoice/Brain/content/Brain/Nextcloud (Fedora).md

 ## Containers
 ### Caddy

-To set up the backend Caddy instance, which will use the [[Nextcloud (Fedora)#Backend Caddyfile|previously created Caddyfile]], we simply create a new `~/.config/containers/systemd/nextcloud-caddy.container` file
+To set up the backend Caddy instance, which will use the [[#Backend Caddyfile|previously created Caddyfile]], we simply create a new `~/.config/containers/systemd/nextcloud-caddy.container` file

 ```systemd title="~/.config/containers/systemd/nextcloud-caddy.container" /user/
 [Unit]